garywiz/chaperone/README.md

   environment variables, restart options, and stdout/stderr capture either to the log service or stdout.
 * A built-in cron scheduling service.
-* Emultation of systemd notifications (sd_notify) so services can post ready and status notifications to chaperone.
+* Emulation of systemd notifications (sd_notify) so services can post ready and status notifications to chaperone.
 * Process monitoring and zombie elimination, along with organized system shutdown to assure all daemons shut-down gracefully.